Stackable Shipping: How to choose an Add-on shipping profile

 Scalable fee applies to selected add-ons (must set up weights for SKUs)

-• You already charged shipping for pledge rewards.
+• You already charged shipping for pledges.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.